-Indicator Indicator Description Possible Reference Responses (Verifier) FAR 3 29 1 What percentage of supplying farms have received communication on Working Hours, Wages and Benefits of workers in line with guidance? % FAR 3 29 2 What percentage of supplying farms have been monitored and are confirmed as following regulatory requirements with regard to Working Hours, Pay and Benefits for their workers? % FAR 3 29 3 What percentage of supplying farms have been monitored with income earned by farm workers confirmed during a pay period or crop season as being enough to meet their basic needs and of a sufficient level to enable the generation of discretionary income? % FAR 3 29 4 What percentage of supplying farms have been monitored and are confirmed as paying workers (including temporary, piece-rate, seasonal and %

-T migrant employees), as a minimum, national legal standards or industry benchmark standards?
-FAR 3 29 5 What percentage of supplying farms have been monitored with no issues identified with regular working hours exceeding 48 hours per week for workers? % FAR 3 29 6 What percentage of supplying farms have been monitored with no issues identified with workers not being provided at least one day off in a seven-day period? % FAR 3 29 7 What percentage of supplying farms have been monitored with no issues identified related to involuntary worker overtime? % FAR 3 29 8 What percentage of supplying farms have been monitored with no issues identified with workers not being paid a premium required by local law or by any applicable collective agreement for overtime? % FAR 3 29 9 What percentage of supplying farms have been monitored with no issues identified with workers not being provided with the benefits, holidays, sick leave and leave to which they are entitled by local law or by any applicable collective agreement? % FAR 3 29 10 What percentage of supplying farms have been monitored with no issues identified with workers not being charged illegal or excessive deductions or fees, including fees for personal protective equipment, deposits for accommodation, tools, etc.? % FAR 3 29 11 Wherever practical and viable, does the Company confirm permanent workers on supplying farms are hired in preference to long-term contract labour?
-Y, N
+Indicator Indicator Description Verifier FAR 3 29 1 What percentage of supplying farms have received % communication on Working Hours, Wages and Benefits of workers in line with guidance?
+FAR 3 29 2 What percentage of supplying farms have been monitored and % are confirmed as following regulatory requirements with regard to Working Hours, Pay and Benefits for their workers?
+FAR 3 29 3 What percentage of supplying farms have been monitored with % income earned by farm workers confirmed during a pay period or crop season as being enough to meet their basic needs and of a sufficient level to enable the generation of discretionary 54 BIOLOGI 41 income?
+01 FAR 3 29 4 What percentage of supplying farms have been monitored and % are confirmed as paying workers (including temporary, piece- rate, seasonal and migrant employees), as a minimum, national EADIOIOOIEI legal standards or industry benchmark standards?
+0/ FAR[3]29[5] What percentage of supplying farms have been monitored with % no issues identified with regular working hours exceeding 48 54 BIOLOGIO! hours per week for workers?
+01 FAR[3]29[6] What percentage of supplying farms have been monitored with % no issues identified with workers not being provided at least one EADIOIO0171 day off in a seven-day period?
+0/ FAR[3]29[7] What percentage of supplying farms have been monitored with % EADIOIOOIO! no issues identified related to involuntary worker overtime?
+0/ FAR 3 29 8 What percentage of supplying farms have been monitored with % no issues identified with workers not being paid a premium required by local law or by any applicable collective agreement EADIOIOOIO! for overtime?
+0/ FAR[3]29[9] What percentage of supplying farms have been monitored with % no issues identified with workers not being provided with the benefits, holidays, sick leave and leave to which they are entitled EADIOIONIOI by local law or by any applicable collective agreement?
+0/ FAR[3]29[10] What percentage of supplying farms have been monitored with % no issues identified with workers not being charged illegal or excessive deductions or fees, including recruitment fees (finders fees), fees for personal protective equipment, deposits for accommodation, tools, etc.?